 Finally, on the appointed day, I will perform the breast reconstruction surgery, transforming your breast shape to the desired one.

-Have a look at some of the testimonials from my patients, and here are some ‘Before & After’ pictures too.
+Have a look at some of the testimonials from my patients.
 You might also want to spend a few minutes watching the video below to better understand the breast reconstruction process.

 BREAST LIFT surgery, also known as mastopexy, deals with the providing an uplift to sagging breasts in women.
 Over time, due to age, gravity, pregnancy, and breastfeeding, breasts tend to droop or sag, and for women facing this issue, a breast lift surgery restores their breasts back to the appropriate position on their chest, adding youthfulness to their appearance.